A Philanthropist, A Fighter, An Inspiration

 Wendy Henderson Novak’s life demonstrates that it is possible to live a long, healthy and active life with Type 1 diabetes.
 Her life also reveals the experience of growing up with a disease that impacts not only the physical well-being of a child but also their social and emotional health.

-Wendy was diagnosed with Type 1 diabetes at age 7 and has lived with the disease for more than 60 years.
+Wendy was diagnosed with Type 1 diabetes at age 7 and lived with the disease for nearly 65 years.
 Her father, Jack, also had type 1 diabetes (formerly called juvenile diabetes) and as a child was one of the first people to receive insulin treatment.
-She remembers crying after receiving her diagnosis, feeling a great deal of disappointment that she would have to learn how to give herself shots and wondering what her life would look like.
+She remembered crying after receiving her diagnosis, feeling a great deal of disappointment that she had to learn how to give herself shots and wondered what her life would look like.

 “Juvenile diabetes should not prevent you from accomplishing anything you want in life.”